-Each year, we update the hashtag: #aoc2012, #aoc2013, #aoc2014 (and so on.)
+Each year, we update the hashtag: #aoc2017, #aoc2018, #aoc2019 (and so on.)
 In all of our promotional tweets and other social shares, we include the hashtag.
-After people purchase tickets, we send them to a page where they can click a button to tweet out they’re attending, and that tweet goes out with the appropriate hashtag.
+After attendees purchase their tickets, they're sent to a page with a clickable link allowing them to share on Twitter that they're attending; that tweet then goes out with the appropriate hashtag.

 During the conference, we actively promote the use of the hashtag.
 In the “pre-roll,” the slides we show before the first speaker and during all the breaks, we actively promote the hashtag.
 We also had two of our employees “live tweeting” the event on our flyte new media and Agents of Change twitter accounts…each tweet including the most recent hashtag.